tophertimzen/tophertimzen.github.io/_posts/2015-04-17-dotNetPEB.md

 Because of this, shellcode written for .NET applications needs to walk the _LIST_ENTRY structure for the Ldr lists to the 4th entry instead of the 3rd.

-Fortunately, this is easy to adjust in shellcode as the change is a one liner!
+Fortunately, this is an easy adjustment in shellcode as the change is a one-liner!

-In 32 bit code this change is
+In 32 bit code the traversal is as follows

 {% highlight asm %}